talveth/pygrad/README.md

 | Architectures    | DNN, CNN, Vanila Transformer                               | NumPy/Numba  |

-#### Citation
+#### Citation/Contribution

+If you'd like to contribute please do!
 If you find this project helpful in your research or work, I kindly ask that you cite it: [View Citation](./CITATION.cff).
 Thank you!